The Conditional Cauchy-Schwarz Divergence with Applications to Time-Series Data and Sequential Decision Making: Conclusions and Implications for Future Work

 Eq.~(\ref{eq:KL_bound}) implies that achieving small test error necessitates matching both the marginal distribution $p(\mathbf{z})$ and the conditional distribution $p(y|\mathbf{z})$, which aligns with \cite{zhao2019learning}.
-Motivated by this theoretical basis, it makes sense to replace KL divergence (due to difficulty of estimation) with our CS divergence, and optimize the following objective:
+Motivated by this theoretical basis, it is reasonable to replace KL divergence (due to the difficulty of estimation) with our CS divergence and optimize the following objective\footnote{Replacing the KL divergence with the CS divergence also results in a tighter generalization error bound, as thoroughly discussed in~\cite{yindomain2024}.}:

 where $L_{\text{CE}}=-\frac{1}{M}\sum_{i=1}^M y_s^i \log \hat{y}_s^i $ is the cross-entropy loss on source domain and $\alpha>0$ controls the strength of regularization.
 Note that, in target domain, there is no ground truth $y_t$.
 Hence, we approximate $y_t$ with its prediction $\hat{y}_t=h_\theta(x_t)$, which is a common trick in UDA literature.